-As a homeschooler, you know that education happens everywhere--not just at a dining table.
-But when it comes to Korean, your gentle approach sometimes turns into carving out precious time to reluctantly memorize grammar and vocab, which after a couple of weeks… results in your kids still not speaking Korean.
+As a homeschooler, you know that education happens everywhere–not just at a dining table.
+But when it comes to Korean, your gentle approach sometimes turns into carving out precious time to reluctantly conjugate verbs and memorize vocab, which after a couple of weeks… results in your kids still not speaking Korean.

 The Homeschool Phrases will have your family using Korean AS you’re homeschooling because it has hundreds of phrases in Korean that you already say all the time during your homeschool day!
 Like…

 “Grab a sheet of paper.”
 “I left my coffee in the microwave again!”
 “This is difficult, but you are capable of doing difficult things.”
 “You could be done right now if you had started when I asked you to.”
 “I don’t want to practice the piano.” 😉

 While using the native speaker audio to hear how to pronounce the phrases, simply replace what you say in English with Korean!
 Start with just one phrase or five… it’s up to you!

 There’s no need to carve out precious time, sitting at the dining table writing boring vocab lists.
 Instead, while the kids are eating breakfast, you can say in Korean, “It’s time to start school.”
 They might not know what it means yet, but you’ll tell them in English, and then say it in Korean one more time.

 That’s it!
 As you keep using this phrase every morning, your child will start to make the connection between what is happening and what it means in Korean.
 By the way, this is the same way you taught your kids English!
 You didn’t conjugate verbs with your baby, right?
 You spoke to your baby.